Workforce and Team-Based Care

 1. Grow Faster

 For instance, WHA partnered with Wisconsin’s two medical schools to advance a matching-grant program for hospitals and health systems interested in expanding Graduate Medical Education capacity in their community.
-To date, the program has created eight brand new residency programs and provided funding to expand nine existing residency programs – in total, providing 149 new residency training opportunities for new physicians in Wisconsin who would have otherwise likely trained in another state.
-These additional residency opportunities will graduate 49 new physicians for Wisconsin each and every year once the pipeline is full.
+To date, the program has created 23 brand new residency programs and provided funding to expand 17 existing residency programs – in total, providing 193 new residency training opportunities for new physicians in Wisconsin who would have otherwise likely trained in another state.
+These additional residency opportunities will graduate 86 new physicians for Wisconsin each and every year once the pipeline is full.

 These grant programs, successfully administered by the Wisconsin Department of Health Services, are based on WHA’s data-driven 86% equation to "Grow Our Own."
-As of March 2023, DHS has awarded almost $30 million in the form of 89 "Grow Our Own" grants.
-Since these are matching grants the end result is a $60 million investment in Wisconsin training for allied health professionals, advanced practice clinicians and physicians.
+As of November 2024, DHS has awarded over $61 million in the form of 144 "Grow Our Own" grants.
+Since the new GME, Allied Health and APC programs are matching grants the end result is a $98 million investment in Wisconsin training to grow Wisconsin’s health care workforce.

 2. Recruit, Retain and Protect